Michel, 1875 (galvanic eyelash removal)

 Journal: St. Louis Clinical Record, 1875 Oct; 2:145-148

-PMID: ---
+PMID:

 This is the first published clinical report of permanent hair removal with electrolysis.

-He used galvanic current with a gold needle.
+He used galvanic current with a fine needle.
 Galvanic electrolysis performed today operates on the same principles and with the same results, although machines now use modified current from a wall outlet and have gauges to measure and regulate intensity.